C++ Core Guidelines: Accessing Objects in a Hierarchy

 C.149: Use unique_ptr or shared_ptr to avoid forgetting to delete objects created using new

-Using std::unique_ptr or std::shared_ptr is a very important but also quite obvious rule to avoid resource leaks.
-In the case you build an application and not infrastructure such as a library, let me rephrase it: Never ever use new (and delete).
+Using std::unique_ptr or std::shared_ptr is a very important but also quite an obvious rule to avoid resource leaks.
+If you build an application and not infrastructure such as a library, let me rephrase it: Never ever use new (and delete).

-Applying this rule means that you should use std::make_unique and std::make_shared for creating smart pointers.
+Applying this rule means using std::make_unique and std::make_shared for creating smart pointers.

 C.150: Use make_unique() to construct objects owned by unique_ptrs, C.151: Use make_shared() to construct objects owned by shared_ptrs

-Both rules are quite similar; therefore I can handle them together. std::make_unique and std::make_shared give you the guarantee that the operation is never interleaved.
+Both rules are pretty similar; therefore, I can handle them together. std::make_unique and std::make_shared give you the guarantee that the operation is never interleaved.
 That means in the following example: no memory leak can happen.

 f(std::make_unique<Foo>(), bar());